ParadoxLeon/CS2-Translator/README.md

 * Lots of languages supported ([Full list of language codes](https://cloud.google.com/translate/docs/languages))
 * Translations are cached, so the same translation is used for identical messages.
 * Will work with all CS2 install locations.
-* Everything can be done from the game, no need to Alt + Tab.
+* Everything done from in the game, no need to Alt + Tab.

 ### Current limitations
 * The current method of using Google Translate is rate-limited at 100 requests / hour.